haley-gilmartin-chen/cse15l-lab-reports/labreport3.md

 ```
 After running `bash check_word.sh`, `'word' is not in the script.` is outputted. `grep -q` is useful for checking if something is in a file without producing a lengthy output.
 In addition to `.txt` files, `grep` can also be used on `.java` files.

+The information used in Part 2 was found from the following webiste: https://git-scm.com/docs/git-grep